Semiclassical Canovaccio for Composite Operators: The canovaccio as semiclassical blueprint

-The introduction of the interaction substantially affects the spectrum of singlet composite operators via operator mixing.
-Let us consider spin-$s$ primary operators in the singlet representation of $\mathcal{G}$, which we can schematically denote as $\cO_{s,p,n,i}=\partial^s \Box^p \phi^n$.
+In the free field theory limit defined by $\epsilon \to 0$ and $\{\kappa_i^*(\epsilon) \}\to 0$, we can build a generic primary operator from components of the field and derivatives.
+Hence, a primary operator in the singlet representation of $\mathcal{G}$ can be schematically denoted as

 With this notation, we intend the appropriate linear combination of terms with $n$ fields and $2p$ derivatives with fully contracted $\mathcal{G}$ and Lorentz indices and $s$ uncontracted derivatives such that $\cO_{s,p,n,i}$ is a conformal primary.
-In other words, $\cO_{s,p,n,i}$ is a primary eigenvector of the anomalous dimension matrix arising from the mixing of operators with the same spin $s$ and the same classical dimension $s+2p+n$.
 The additional index $i$ distinguishes between different primaries with the same schematic form, i.e., the same values of $s$, $p$, and $n$.
-In what follows, we will focus on primary operators transforming according to the traceless symmetric representation of the Lorentz group which can be labeled by $s$.
-As mentioned in the introduction, we denote their scaling dimensions as $\Delta_{n,q_\ell}$, where the precise meaning of this notation will be explained in Sec. \ref{energypath}.
+The introduction of the interaction substantially affects the spectrum of singlet composite operators via operator mixing.
+That is, bare operators of the form of Eq. \eqref{eq: composites} mix under renormalization.
+Henceforth, a primary operator is no longer a single operator of the form of Eq. \eqref{eq: composites}, but a linear combination of renormalized operators that diagonalize the anomalous dimension matrix.
+We here follow the standard convention of schematically denoting the interacting conformal primaries by those to which they reduce in the corresponding free field theory limit in $d$ dimensions \footnote{The underlying assumption is that, for every local operator for the free field theory obtained by setting $\kappa_i = 0 \ \forall \ i$ in $d$ dimensions, there exists a local operator of the interacting CFT in $d-\epsilon$ dimensions, which reduces to the former in the $\epsilon \to 0$ limit.}.
+In what follows, we will focus on primary operators transforming according to the traceless symmetric representation of the Lorentz group, which can be labeled by $s$.
+As mentioned in the introduction, we denote their scaling dimensions as $\Delta_{n,q_\ell}$, where the precise meaning of this notation will be explained in Sec.~\ref{energypath}.
 In the perturbative $\epsilon$-expansion $\Delta_{n,q_\ell}$ takes the form \be \Delta_{n,q_\ell} \sim \sum_{k=0}^\infty P_{k}(n,q_\ell)\epsilon^k \ . \ee We further assume that $P_{k}(n,q_\ell)$ is analytic around infinite $n$, such that it can be formally expanded as

 The overall power $\alpha_k$ is model-dependent.
 For instance, in the $\phi^4$ theory, one has $\alpha_k=k+1$ as it will be deduced either via the semiclassical approach or via ordinary diagrammatic arguments \cite{Badel:2019oxl}.
 The generic form of the $1/n$ expansion for $P_k$ depends further on a given operator and the specific loop order $k$.
 For example, the tree-level coefficient $P_0$ is always linear in $n$, i.e., $c_{i0} = 0 \ \forall \ i\ge 2$.
 For some operators $P_k$ is a polynomial for any value of $k$, and so the sum over $i$ in Eq.~\eqref{cuoppo} terminates for $i=\alpha_k$.
 Nevertheless, operator mixing typically leads to a more involved $n$ dependence.